Our Services

 Helpful Resources

-Burning and aching in your shins can result from overuse injuries like shin splints or diabetic neuropathy, each with distinct timing, sensation, and risk factors.
-Shin splints typically cause tenderness along the inner tibia that worsens with exercise and eases with rest, whereas diabetic neuropathy produces gradual burning, tingling, or numbness often worse at night and unrelated to activity.
+Burning and aching shins can stem from overuse injuries like shin splints or from diabetic neuropathy, and each has distinct timing, sensations, and risk factors.
+Shin splints usually cause tenderness along the inner tibia that worsens with exercise and improves with rest.
+Diabetic neuropathy, by contrast, produces gradual burning, tingling, or numbness that often worsens at night and is unrelated to physical activity.

 Burning and aching in your shins can stem from several causes.
 Two common culprits are shin splints and diabetic neuropathy in shins.
 Although both can produce discomfort along the front of your lower legs, their origins, symptoms, and treatments differ.
 Understanding these differences can help you find relief faster and know when to seek medical care.